elastacloud/AnalysisServicesRefresh/README.md

     #"Filtered Rows"
 ```

-*Partitions named DevPartition will be ignored for development purposes.*
+*Partitions prefixed DevPartition will be ignored for development purposes.*

 ## Example Configurations